Hypnotherapy for Anxiety

 One of the questions I am often asked is "Can hypnotherapy really help reduce my anxiety?"

-The answer is "Yes, hypnotherapy can help with all forms of anxiety"
+The answer is "Yes, hypnotherapy can help you reduce all forms of anxiety"

 Anxiety is a type of fear, usually associated with the thought of some threat, or of something going wrong in the future.